 FIGURE 3.
 Map creation workflow illustrated for the MPM example dataset (Section 3.2 and Table 2).
-The MPM protocol includes three multi-echo spoiled gradient echo scans with predominant T1-, PD- and MT-weighting (MTw(TE), PDw(TE), T1w(TE)) by appropriate choice of the repetition time and the flip angle.
-Optional RF transmit (B_1^+) and receive (B_1^-) field measurements can be added to the protocol, improving the quality of the MPM maps.
+The MPM protocol includes three multi-echo spoiled gradient echo scans with predominant T1-, PD- and MT-weighting achieved by an appropriate choice of the repetition time, the flip angle and the off-resonance MT pulse.
+Optional RF transmit (B_1^+) and receive (B_1^-) field measurements can be added to the protocol, improving the quality of instrumental bias correction in the MPM maps.
 Alternatively, these reference measurements can be, to a limited extent, replaced by dedicated image processing steps that are provided by the toolbox.
-The map creation module generates PD, R_1 , MT and R_2^{\star} maps.
+The map creation module generates PD, R_1 , MT and R_2^ maps.
 For each map, a JSON metadata file is created, which contains information about the processing pipeline of each image (see example in Table 4).

-- 2016).
-Details on the different RF sensitivity bias correction methods can be found in Appendix C.4 and in the respective publications (Papp et al. 2016; Weiskopf et al. 2013). - 3.7.4.
+contrasts (i.e. small inter-contrast subject movement is assumed), the Per contrast option accounts for inter-contrast variation in RF sensitivity profile due to larger subject motion (Papp et al. 2016).
+Details on the different RF sensitivity bias correction methods can be found in C.4 and in the respective publications (Papp et al. 2016; Weiskopf et al. 2013).

+3.7.4.
 Output.
 By default, the estimated quantitative maps are output into a Results subdirectory within the folder of the first PDw echo.
 Alternatively, a user-defined folder for the output of the toolbox can be selected in which the Results directory will be created.
 The estimated qMRI maps are saved in the Results directory, with supplementary files are output in the Results/Supplementary subfolder.
 The basename for all qMRI maps is derived from the first echo of the PDw image series, see Table 3 for brief description.
-If data is reprocessed, a new sub-folder is created. - 3.8.
+If data is reprocessed, a new sub-folder is created.

+3.8.
 Process hMRI maps module.
 The Process hMRI maps module provides dedicated tools and tissue probability maps for the spatial processing of quantitative MRI maps based on the corresponding SPM framework.
-The spatial processing pipeline for hMRI data relies on three main operational steps: segmentation (Ashburner and Friston 2005; Draganski et al. 2011; Lorio et al. 2016a), diffeomorphic registration (Fig. 4B, Ashburner 2007) and tissue-weighted smoothing (Fig. 4D, Draganski et al. 2011).
-They are organised in separate sub-modules.
-Except for the latter, these operations rely on SPM functionalities tailored to the specific requirements of gMRI.
-Furthermore, a fully integrated processing
+The spatial processing pipeline for hMRI data relies on three main operational steps (Fig. 4): (1) segmentation (Ashburner and Friston 2005; Draganski et al. 2011; Lorio et al. 2016a), (2)